Cartan Invariants and Event Horizon Detection, Extended Version: Applications in 4D

 We note that we have chosen $a_0 = 1$ \citep{Griffiths2007}, but there are other choices for the coefficients that will provide simpler expressions for $P$ and $Q$.
 The locations of the event horizon for this solution are denoted by the roots of $Q(q)$.
 To see if the invariants $Q_1, Q_2$ and $Q_3$ detect the horizons, one could pick particular values for $a,l,m$, and $\Lambda$ to determine the roots of $Q$ and test to see if the invariants share these roots.
 The expressions for the $Q$ invariants are very large polynomials in $p$ and $q$, and it is not clear that they can be factorized into irreducible polynomials.
 Cartan invariants consequently allow for the construction of simpler candidates for detection of the horizon.

 We define our null frame:

-The only nonzero NP curvature scalar is \beq \Psi_{2}= -\frac13 \frac{\Lambda a^2 l - 4\Lambda l^3 + 3 i m + 3l}{(p+iq)^3}. \eeq At zeroth order of the Cartan-Karlhede algorithm, we obtain as our Cartan invariants the real and imaginary parts of $\Psi_2$, which are functionally independent, and so $t_0 =2$.
+The only nonzero NP curvature scalars are $\Lambda$ and \beq \Psi_{2}= \frac13 \frac{\Lambda a^2 l - 4\Lambda l^3 + 3 i m + 3l}{(p+iq)^3}. \eeq At zeroth order of the Cartan-Karlhede algorithm, we obtain as our Cartan invariants the real and imaginary parts of $\Psi_2$, which are functionally independent, and so $t_0 =2$.
 The zeroth order isotropy group consists of boost and spins, and so dim $(H_0)$ = 2.
 At the first iteration of the algorithm the components of the covariant derivative of the Weyl spinor are \eqref{NablaPsi0}.
 Relative to this coordinate system we have

 \beq & \rho = \mu = - \frac{\sqrt{Q}(iq-p) }{\sqrt{2}(p^2+q^2)^\frac32}, & \\ & \tau = \pi = - \frac{\sqrt{P}(iq-p) }{\sqrt{2}(p^2+q^2)^\frac32}. & \eeq and so the boosts and spins have already been fixed to the canonical form, implying dim $(H_1)$ = 0.
 No new functionally independent invariants appear at first order, so that $t_1 = 2$.
 It is known already \citep{Aman1984} that the Cartan-Karlhede algorithm concludes at the second iteration, since no new functionally independent invariants appear $t_1 = t_2 = 2$ and dim $(H_1)$ = dim $(H_2)$ = 0.